See something we could improve on this page? Give website feedback.

 What’s Happening Now?

 Due to budget shortfalls, this project was put on hold while PBOT sought additional funding.
-Grants were secured in December of 2024.
-A project team is being assembled and the neighborhood will be notified once design resumes.
+Additional funding has now been secured and the project has resumed design.

 Project Background